szabgab/codeandtalk.com/README.md

 These are just ideas, not necessary something I really want to do :-)

+* For each event series find out if they have an annuncement mailing list to get notified for the new event, cfp,  videos available.
+Add this information to the data/series.json file Talk to the organizers and tell them why we would like to get such notifications.

 * Describe the use of the site.

+* Convert the whole site to be dynamically generated from json files.

-* Convert all the data files to JSON, beautidy them.
+* Convert all the data files to JSON, beautidy them?
-* Create skeleton for each file-type.
+* Create skeleton for each file-type?

 * Include picture of each speaker?
 * Include logo of each event?